grispinogunnar/portfolio/README.md

 * Flask

 ### Certifications:
-* Certified Ethical Hacker (In progress!
-Test is this semester.)
 * A\*S\*K Ethics Certified
 * 100 Days of Code: The Complete Python Pro Bootcamp Udemy Certificate
 ### Tools: